-Jutai Toonoo lived and worked in the Inuit settlement of Cape Dorset, and had also lived in Iqaluit.
+Jutai Toonoo lived and worked in the Inuit settlement of Cape Dorset (Kinngait), and had lived in Iqaluit.
 He was born in an igloo on a cold December morning in 1959 just outside Cape Dorset.
-He is the son of Toonoo and Sheojuke, and the brother of artists Samonie Toonoo and the renowned Oviloo Tunnillie (1949-2014).
+He was the son of Toonoo and Sheojuke, and the brother of artists Samonie Toonoo (1969-2017) and the renowned Oviloo Tunnillie (1949-2014).
 He often recalled the traditional way of life of his family and learned by watching his father go about the daily tasks that enable the family to survive.
 Jutai did his first carvings when he was seven years old, learning his techniques from his father.
 By 1982 carving was his major source of income.
 Jutai was an accomplished sculptor, painter, and jewellery maker who came back to carving in the 1990s after leaving the discipline to pursue an administration career.
 He passed away suddenly from a heart attack in 2015.

 Toonoo's work is found in many private and public collections in Canada and abroad.